 Phenomics is an area of biology and crop science concerned with the measurement of phenomes - the physical and biochemical traits of organisms - as they change in response to genetic mutation and environmental influences.
 Next to very advanced laboratory techniques (PET, NMR, MRI) to measure root and shoot traits of vegetation, increasingly very-high resolution techniques optical remote sensing techniques are used to characterize especially shoot traits (e.g., height, specific leaf area, nitrogen, chlorophyll) directly in the field.

 Unmanned Aerial Vehicles (UAV) with multi and hyperspectral camera’s provide good opportunities to map and monitor these field traits.
 Based on the spatial-temporal difference in crop traits for different varieties and knowledge on the variation in environmental factors, understanding of crop phenomes is developed.

-During the growing seasons of 2015 and 2016 a detailed field experiment on different organic grown crops (potato, wheat) has been and will be executed on an experimental field near Wageningen.
+During the growing seasons of 2018, 2019 and 2020, detailed field experiments on different organic grown crops (potato, wheat) have been and will be executed on an experimental field near Wageningen.
 Next to a large number of field observations of crop traits, also a time-series of remote sensing images was acquired.
-The images were acquired using the Hyperspectral Mapping System (HYMSY) attached to an UAV.
-See for details on the image data: http://www.mdpi.com/2072-4292/6/11/11013
+The images were acquired using the different UAV based camera’s like the Hyperspectral Mapping System (HYMSY).

-- Evaluate the contribution of UAV based imaging spectroscopy to characterize crop trait variation to support the field of phenomics.
+- Evaluate the contribution of UAV based multispectral camera’s and imaging spectroscopy to characterize crop trait variation to support the field of phenomics.

 - Assess the accuracy of both vegetation index and multivariate regression techniques for the retrieval of crop traits from imaging spectroscopy data.